 The straightforward crime piece ‘Selina’s Big Score’ is the longest story.
 Batman appears only in one panel of this Ocean’s Eleven-style heist featuring Catwoman, out of costume as Selina Kyle.
 Cooke has Selina teaming up with a Lee Marvin-esque partner actually called Stark to pull off the titular ‘big score’ and steal $24 million from the Mob.
 The characters are all juicy stereotypes and Cooke’s artwork spectacularly evokes the feel of heist-gone-wrong movies like Point Blank and The Killers.

-‘Date Knight’ is written by Cooke and drawn by Tim Sale.
-Batman pursues Catwoman around the city, and the variety of contacts and settings are about as close as they can come to going on a date.
-It’s a cute portrayal of the romantic tension between the two.
+‘Date Knight’, written by Cooke and drawn by Tim Sale, has Batman pursuing Catwoman, and the variety of contacts and settings are about as close as they can come to going on a date.
+It’s a cute portrayal of the romantic tension between them.

 ‘Deja Vu’ is written and drawn by Darwyn Cooke, a re-imagining of a 1970s classic Batman tale by Steve Englehart and Sal Amendola, ‘Night of the Stalker’.
 After witnessing a replay of the crime that orphaned him and that lead to his creation, Batman hunts down the criminals responsible.
 Lots of atmosphere and strong visuals make this a superb end to this volume.
 This hardcover also contains an intro by Cooke plus other artwork including two covers for Batman: Gotham Adventures and a “Solo dreamgirl pinup”.
 In 2019 a deluxe edition with eighty extra pages was issued.